-You have to choose between blue bloods like Duke, Michigan, and Arizona.
-Then there are the little fellas, like Bucknell, Iona, and Wright State.
-And don’t forget mid-majors like Gonzaga, Houston, and Rhode Island, who always show up and cause a ruckus.
+You have to choose between blue bloods like Duke, Michigan, and Kentucky.
+Then there are the little fellas, like Bradley, Prarie View A&M, and Abilene Christian.
+And don’t forget mid-majors like Gonzaga, Houston, and Buffalo, who always show up and cause a ruckus.

 There’s a lot to consider.
 We have access to an almost endless supply of information, data, and statistics.
 With that in mind, here are a few of our favorite tips, tricks, and secrets for filling out our NCAA Tournament brackets.